-- The AR mixture showed slightly larger tensile strains at the bottom of the surface layer as compared to unmodified and polymer-modified mixtures. - The AR mixture has a much higher fatigue performance as compared to the HMA and polymer-modified mixtures.
-A fatigue ratio of 5.5 of the AR mixture is obtained as compared to the unmodified mixture, which implies that the pavement with AR layer is expected to have 5.5 times the fatigue life of the corresponding pavement with an HMA layer. - The polymer-modified mixture has an intermediate fatigue performance as compared to the HMA and polymer-modified mixtures.
-A fatigue ratio of 2.8 of the polymer-modified mixture is obtained as compared to the unmodified mixture, which implies that the pavement with AR layer is expected to have 2.8 times the fatigue life of the corresponding pavement with an HMA layer. - Within each mixture, the thicker surface layer (200 mm) has significantly lower tensile strain compared to the corresponding thin asphalt concrete layer (100 mm).
+- Polymer-modified mixtures showed slightly larger tensile strains at the bottom of the surface layer as compared to unmodified mixtures. - Polymer-modified mixtures has a much higher fatigue life as compared to the unmodified HMA mixtures.
+A fatigue ratio of 2.8 of the Polymer-modified mixtures is obtained as compared to the unmodified mixture, which implies that the pavement with polymer modifications is expected to have 2.8 times the fatigue life of the corresponding pavement with an HMA layer. - Within each mixture, the thicker surface layer (200 mm) has significantly lower tensile strain compared to the corresponding thin asphalt concrete layer (100 mm).
 This resulted in higher fatigue lives for thick pavements compared to thin pavements. - Within each mixture, the tensile strain at the bottom of the asphalt concrete layer increases by decreasing vehicle speed from 113 km/h (70 mph) to 16 km/h (10 mph).
 This resulted in higher fatigue lives for pavements loaded with high vehicle speed compared to low vehicle speed.

-5. Cost comparison based on fatigue performance
+5 Cost comparison based on fatigue performance